menu

 Demographics

 Greenville is a very ethnically-diverse city.
 The people who call Greenville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Greenville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Greenville include German, Irish, English, Italian, and French.
+Important ancestries of people in Greenville include German, Irish, English, French, and Italian.

 The most common language spoken in Greenville is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Urdu.

 Notable & Unique Neighborhood Characteristics